Mixing Alcohol With Drugs

 Mixing alcohol with prescription drugs or illicit drugs (known as polysubstance use), can have dangerous health effects that many people may not realize.
-Since alcohol is such a commonly used substance, it’s even more important to understand how it reacts in the body and with other drugs to prevent potentially harmful health consequences.1, 2
+Since alcohol is such a commonly used substance, it’s even more important to understand how it reacts in the body and with other drugs in order to prevent potentially harmful health consequences.1,2

 Dangers of Mixing Drugs and Alcohol

 Since alcohol consumption is so common, there are more opportunities for polysubstance use or misuse.
-People who drink alcohol commonly use marijuana, opioids, cocaine, and other types of stimulants as well.4 Mixing alcohol with drugs like opioids and benzodiazepines, though it may seem to amplify the sought after effects, can lead to unnecessary health risks, even when the therapeutic medication is otherwise used as prescribed.2 When alcohol is combined with drugs, it may also increase the risk of potential side effects, overdose, and a range of other medical and mental health issues.1, 4, 5
+People who drink alcohol commonly use marijuana, opioids, cocaine, and other types of stimulants as well.4 Mixing alcohol with drugs like opioids and benzodiazepines—though it may seem to amplify the sought after effects—can lead to unnecessary health risks, even when therapeutic medication is otherwise used as prescribed.2 When alcohol is combined with drugs, it may increase the risk of potential side effects, overdose, and a range of other medical and mental health issues.1,4,5

-Since alcohol is a central nervous system depressant, combining it with other drugs that depress certain physiological functions like breathing, such as opioids and benzodiazepines, can intensify these potentially dangerous effects.1 Taking alcohol with stimulants, such as cocaine or methamphetamine, can mask some of the intoxicating effects.
-This puts a person at additional risk for overdose and other adverse health effects of this drug combo.6
+Since alcohol is a central nervous system depressant, combining it with other drugs that depress certain physiological functions like breathing—such as opioids and benzodiazepines—can intensify these potentially dangerous effects.1 Taking alcohol with stimulants, such as cocaine or methamphetamine, can mask some of the intoxicating effects.
+This puts a person at additional risk for overdose and other adverse health effects of this drug combination.6

 - Decreased motor control.